 Few crimes carry with them the embarrassment and social stigma as sex crimes.
 Georgia law takes these offenses very seriously.
 Serious punishments await those convicted of felony sex offenses, and even for those charged with misdemeanor sex offenses.
-At The Hirsch Firm we understand the serious impact that sex crime allegations can have on your life.
+At Cohen and Hirsch Criminal Defense we understand the serious impact that sex crime allegations can have on your life.
 Swift and discrete action is necessary in these cases.

 Common Sexual Offenses in Georgia

 Some of the most common sex crime charges in Georgia are: